alzahem/IPC-Project/README.md

     The terminal should now display the following output as it waits for sender to send a message:

-    Then run `make` in a a separate terminal while accessing the location of this project file directory.
+    Then run `./sender keyfile.txt` in a a separate terminal while accessing the location of this project file directory.
-    Run `./sender keyfile.txt` in that same terminal.
-    That terminal will now diplay the following:
+    That terminal will now display the following:

     The terminal where `./recv` was run should now display the following: